 Alarmed at the rapidly diminishing bee population across the world as the result of colony collapse disorder, Time’s Up jumped into action to help support the bee population in NYC.
 The organization started a workshop to help teach community members how to introduce bee colonies in local community gardens and support pre-existing hives.
 During these workshops, Time’s Up also educated participants on the importance of honey bees and helped spread awareness about this critical issue.

 2021 Time’s Up!
-Celebrates the Permanent Closure of the Indian Point Nuclear Power Plant. nuclearpowerplant
+Celebrates the Permanent Closure of the Indian Point Nuclear Power Plant.

 After an over 20 year campaign, Indian Point Nuclear Power Plant permanently shut down on April 30, 2021.
-Paul Galley, president of the environmental group Riverkeeper described the importance of closing the plant: “there are 20 million people living with 50 miles of Indian Point and there is no way to evacuate them in case of radiological release.
+Paul Galley, president of the environmental group Riverkeeper described the importance of closing the plant: “there are 20 million people living within 50 miles of Indian Point and there is no way to evacuate them in case of radiological release.
 And the risk of that is quite real.”
 Along with Riverkeeper, Time’s Up collaborated with Clearwater and numerous volunteer community members to campaign for the plant closing.
 Check out Time’s Up!
 ‘Shut Down Indian Point’ Video.

 2023 Time’s Up!
 Celebrate 20 years of empowering people with bike repair workshops & classes.